joaopsousa99/rc_logistics_robot/README.md

 ## How to save a map<a name = "save_map"></a>
 ### In simulation<a name = "save_map_sim"></a>
 1. Run `$ roscore` in the computer.
-2. Open new terminal and run `$ roslaunch museum_guide mapping_sim.launch gamepad:=true` (leave out the gamepad part to use the keyboard instead).
+2. Open new terminal and run `$ roslaunch rc_logistics_robot mapping_sim.launch gamepad:=true` (leave out the gamepad part to use the keyboard instead).
 3. Move the robot around.
 The deadman switch is X for a DualShock 4.
 4. Open new terminal and run `$ rosrun map_server map_saver -f map_name`.
 The map will be saved in the current directory.

 ### In the real world
 1. Run `$ roscore` in the computer.
-2. Open new terminal and run `$ roslaunch museum_guide mapping_real.launch gamepad:=true` (leave out the gamepad part to use the keyboard instead).
+2. Open new terminal and run `$ roslaunch rc_logistics_robot mapping_real.launch gamepad:=true` (leave out the gamepad part to use the keyboard instead).
 3. Move the robot around.
 The deadman switch is X for a DualShock 4.
 4. Open new terminal and run `$ rosrun map_server map_saver -f map_name`.
 The map will be saved in the current directory.